Volnyii/PSP-HPInvert-plugin/README.md

 speakers are muted, while connecting headphones can enable the speakers instead.

-headPhoneFix corrects this detection polarity in software.
+headphonefix corrects this detection polarity in software.

 ### How it works